 "What the fuck?
 Get out of my way!" barked the shorter one.

 "What the hell?
 I'm just putting my coat on.
-I'll be out of your way in one second," Greg replied.
+I'll be out of your way in one second," Jonathan replied.

-The man pushed Greg, and a waitress came over to see what was happening.
+The man pushed Jonathan, and a waitress came over to see what was happening.
 Matt reassured her: "Everything's fine.
 We're not looking for any problems."

 The group slipped past us to the exit, and we thought that was the end of it.
 But after we went to the register and paid, we found them waiting for us in the small parking lot outside.
 As we neared Matt's car, we could feel the tension ratchet up; the men were shouting obscenities as they moved toward us.

-Greg pulled the instigator off Matt and for a moment managed to pin his arms to his sides.
-But he broke free quickly, hit Greg in the head, then brought him to the ground with a practiced takedown maneuver and put him in a choke hold while kneeling behind him.
+Jonathan pulled the instigator off Matt and for a moment managed to pin his arms to his sides.
+But he broke free quickly, hit Jonathan in the head, then brought him to the ground with a practiced takedown maneuver and put him in a choke hold while kneeling behind him.

 Matt, meanwhile, had blacked out when he was thrown to the ground, but the taller guy went on pummeling his head, tossing it from side to side.
 Matt's eyes shot open as he woke to the sound of his own blood splashing on the ground.
 The woman who'd accompanied the two guys was now leaning over Matt, screaming, "Quit resisting!
 They're cops!
 They're going to beat your ass!"